rhiga2/notes/ArtificialIntelligence/DeepLearning/autoencoders.md

 ## Autoencoders
 * An autoencoder is a neural network that learns to replicate the input as the output.
 * Autoencoders consist of an encoder and a decoder.
 The encoder $f_\phi$ maps the input to a latent space representation, and the decoder $g_\theta$ maps the latent space representation to the output.
-* We want the latent space to be a lower dimension than the input space.
+* We want the latent space to be a lower dimension $d$ than the input space dimension $m$.
 This assumes that the input data has some underlying structure that can be captured in a lower dimension.
 * The loss function of the autoencoder (also known as reconstruction loss) measures how well the output resembles the input.
 ```math
 J(\phi, \theta) = E[ \mathcal{L}(x, g_\theta(f_\phi(x)))]